Roshini-3/angular-mini-project--hands-on/README.md

 ## To run the code

-To execute the code please run the npm run backend command.
+To execute the code please run the [npm run backend] command.

-And also the run the server by the command npx json-server -- watch db.json.
+And also the run the server by the command [npx json-server -- watch db.json] .

-And open the page by running ng serve --open command.
+And open the page by running [ng serve --open] command.